Chipotle Chicken Soup

 • ½ tbsp cumin

-• ¼ cup fresh parsley or cilantro chopped
+• ¼ cup fresh chopped parsley or cilantro

-• 1 medium avocado chopped
+• 1 medium avocado, cut into chunks

 Instructions

-• Heat the oil over medium heat then add the onion, celery and red pepper.
-Sauté the veggies until softened, about 5 minutes.
-Stir in the garlic and chipotle peppers
+• Heat the oil over medium heat, then add the chopped onion, celery, and red pepper.
+Season with salt and pepper and sauté the veggies until softened, about 5 minutes.

-• Top each bowl with the fresh chopped avocado
+• Top each bowl with the fresh chopped avocado.

 Nutrition